andresmadeddie/Security-Offensive-Defensive-Forensics/eraser.md

 - [Raven 2 ova-file](https://download.vulnhub.com/raven/Raven2.ova)

-Create a DHCP server in Virtual Box
+- Create a DHCP server in Virtual Box

-Note: the links lead to the official's sites of kali Linux and VulnHub
+#### Note: the links download the files from the official's sites of kali Linux and VulnHub

 Setting the Pentest Lab walkthrough:
 After downloading the three ova files(Virtual Machines) upload them into Virtual Box: